ValeNovak/Python_Data_Project/README.md

 Overall, programming and database skills (Python & SQL) are the most valuable for data analysts in terms of both salary and demand.

+## What I’ve Learned

+Building upon the foundation provided by the book "Learn Python," this project has significantly enhanced my understanding of Python, especially in the areas of libraries, data cleaning, and strategy analysis.
+Working on this project, I’ve encountered and tackled numerous new concepts that have broadened my skill set.
+The hands-on experience with libraries has been invaluable, allowing me to explore and apply various tools that are crucial for data analysis and processing.
+Data cleaning, which initially seemed like a daunting task, has become more intuitive, and I now feel confident in handling messy datasets.
+Furthermore, diving into strategy analysis has given me insights into how data can be used to drive decision-making.

+This project has been an incredible learning opportunity, and it has inspired me to continue growing in these areas.
+I am excited to further develop my skills in Python and explore even more advanced techniques in the future.